-The Single Best Picnic Spot in Every State
+The Best Picnic Spot in Every State

 Tired of being cooped up in the house and ready to get outside?
 Maybe it's time to pack a lunch and head for the closest picnic area, stat.
-Being outside is still allowed during the pandemic (just do your best to practice social distancing from anyone who's not in your household!), and it can do wonders for your mental health.
+Being outside is still OK during the pandemic (just do your best to practice social distancing from anyone who's not in your household!), and it can do wonders for your mental health.
 Here's the best picnic spot in every state so you can plan a day outdoors.

 And if you don't want to pack your food, here's The Best Outdoor Restaurant in Every State.

 Just a few hundred yards from the DeSoto State Park parking lot, visitors can enjoy grills and picnic tables.
 Be sure to take the 50 steps down to the park's waterfall overlook to view the 107-foot waterfall.
 There is also a small boat ramp and availability of fishing, swimming, and boating.

 Denali Viewpoint South offers ADA-accessible bathrooms and facilities for a panoramic view for everyone.
 The incredible view of the mountain's craggy top, sometimes circled by clouds, is one of the best available of America's highest peak.
 Alaska's weather can be severe, so the best time to visit this park is between May and October.

 And for more ideas, don't miss The Best Breakfast in Every State.